On This Page

 Both medication and therapy are effective ways to treat a wide range of mental health conditions.
 Whether you should choose one over the other, combine both, or use each at a different point in your recovery depends on a number of things.

-Most people choose based on what is most appealing to them personally and what best fits their current circumstances.
-This is as good a reason as any for choosing one treatment approach over the other.
+Most people choose what is most appealing to them personally and what best fits their current circumstances.
+This is as good a reason as any for choosing one option over the other.

 You’re more likely to stick to what works for you and what you like best.
 Motivation and long-term commitment will increase your chances of staying in treatment long enough to recover and will reduce the risk of symptom relapse.

-The most important information to consider for your individual case comes from your own personal experience.
+The most important thing to consider is your own personal experience.
 Trust yourself!
 Even if the first thing you try doesn’t work, or doesn’t work as well as you’d hoped, it puts you a step closer to finding what does.
 Everything you try will improve your self-knowledge and take you further along your path of recovery.

 Related Posts